 Light jacket (rain-repellent might be helpful)

-We don’t get fancy, but consider one appropriate outfit for attending a church service
+We don’t get fancy, but bring a reasonably appropriate outfit for attending a church service

 Clothes for playing basketball, volleyball, or throwing a Frisbee around.
 And feel free to bring a good Frisbee.

 Hat, sunscreen, and water bottle for outings (Pow Wow, Wounded Knee…)